 The Virtual Cuneiform Tablet Reconstruction Project was inspired by the ambition to support virtual access to cuneiform artefacts and to reconstruct cuneiform tablets by joining virtual fragments together.

 Cuneiform was humankind’s earliest writing.
 Dating back five thousand years, cuneiform was written by making impressions in clay “tablets”.
 It was the original information technology.

-Cuneiform script was in use for some three thousand years in and around the region of modern day Iraq and Syria.
-Emerging from a simple system of pictograms some five thousand years ago, the script evolved into a sophisticated writing system for communication in several languages.
+Cuneiform script was in use for some three thousand years in ancient Mesopotamia, the region in and around modern day Iraq and Syria.
+Emerging from a simple system of pictograms, the script evolved into a sophisticated writing system.

 You can find out more about cuneiform writing and ancient Mesopotamia in these excellent videos: